UAlbertaALTLab/morphodict/docs/glossary.md

 In a dictionary, the definitions of a lemma implicitly provide definitions for the inflected forms of the lemma.

-> ⚠️ **FIXME** — in itwêwina, we have been associating additional definitions
-> with non-lemma wordforms.
-This is somewhat at odds with typical linguistic
-> usage, where a lemma is the canonical form of a lexeme.
-Then, providing a
-> definition for a wordform implies that the wordform is its own lexeme.

 If a term is defined in a dictionary, its [head] will be the lemma. e.g., you might not find a definition for "smartphones" in a dictionary of contemporary English; instead, you'll find a definition for